madesimply/fluent/README.md

 ## Important

 This is very much in development.
 Please test things out and give feedback / make issues if something is broken OR there missing desired functionality.
+If this becomes popular it will likely change homes.
+We also intend to move this to a monorepo and setup for open-source community apis (validators, operands and other common tools we can all share).

 ## Motiviation